Overweight? You Still Might Have Serious Fat DeficiencyUpdated: May 09, 2017healthy fats, Skin Health, weight loss

 - Poor conversion

 As I mentioned above, animal sources of omega 3’s are more readily available to the body than plant sources.
-Omega 3’s from plants need to be converted from a short chain structure to a long chain to receive the health benefits from these specific fats.
+Omega-3 fats from plants such as walnut oil need to be converted from a short chain structure to a long chain to receive the health benefits from these specific fats.
 This conversion takes specific nutrients and enzymes, so if one is deficient in these this conversion does not take place.
 Everything from diet, smoking, alcohol, caffeine, and stress in all its forms, can deplete the body of these co-factors impairing conversion.

 - Genetic makeup.